apache/druid/docs/ingestion/native-batch.md

 > Single dimension range partitioning is currently not supported in the sequential mode of the Parallel task.
 The Parallel task will use one subtask when you set `maxNumConcurrentSubTasks` to 1.

+> With this technique, segment sizes could be skewed along with the distribution of keys inside your chosen `partitionDimension`.

+> While it is technically possible to concatenate dimensions into a single dimension
+> to specify in `partitionDimension`, remember you _must_ address the concatenated dimension at query time
+> in order for segment pruning to be effective.

 |property|description|default|required?|
 |--------|-----------|-------|---------|